alspdx/latest-trends/README.md

 # Think with Google _Latest trends and stories_ Replication

-#### Recreation of the _Latest trends and stories_ section of thinkwithgoogle.com, _2017_
+#### Replication of the _Latest trends and stories_ section of thinkwithgoogle.com, _2017_

 #### by **Adam Smith**

 ## Description

 As an exercise in responsive layout, this is a replication of the _Latest trends and stories_ section of thinkwithgoogle.com, Google's marketing research and digital trends website.

 ## Setup